FelixOnline/v2/content/articles/2012-3-8-jacek-dukajs-ice.md

 subtitle: >
   A political and philosophical alternate history thriller
 date: "2012-03-08 20:40:24 +0000"

 # Attributes from Felix Online V1
 id: "2318"
 old_path: /books/2318/jacek-dukajs-ice
 aliases:
  - /books/2318/jacek-dukajs-ice
+imported: true
+comments:
+ -  This doubt leads him a few chapters in to suddenly switch from first to third person I do often enjoy elements of weirdness but here they dont have any depth Theyre fun to read but they just dont add anythingI cannot agree This means everything in this bookProtagonist is constantly looking for his true self and third person is used in moments when he tries to prove he doesnt exist according to the laws of SummerWhen hes trying to justify his gambling his actions driven by shame and other people Its one of the most intriguing parts of the book When Benedykt is freezing during the way through Siberia It means everything its not just meaningless weirdness without depthI agree with Toad Someone has to be blind to not see the purpose of using the third person narration

 # Article Taxonomies
 categories:
  - books
 tags:
+authors:
+ - ams111

+# Homepage control params
 headline: true
 featured: true